-For almost 100 years, a local clay mine was the source of rumors, speculation and gossip.
+For over 100 years, a local clay mine was the source of rumors, speculation and gossip.
 The story of how I found it, obtained the mineral rights and developed it for use, is a story with many chapters.
 “The clay has different layers, physically and metaphorically.
 It has taken me on many adventures and the knowledge I have gained from it has been very empowering”.

 Is now successfully running Carlson Pottery in Prince George.
 Her work is sold in Galleries all over Northern BC.
 The Exploration Place features exclusively the local Angel Clay as well as Dragon Clay.
 Many of the glazes we use are made with dug materials (rocks and other minerals) from near Prince George or as far away as Muncho Lake and Mount St. Helens.